kl3mousse/seafighter/README.md

 - compileForNeoSD.bat will create a rom in NEO format in order to load it into a NeoSD card

 # latest updates
+- ability for player 1 to choose fighter when game starts
 - added XML content for MAME (thanks to Vasiliy Familiya)
 - added SRC folder for programs
 - removed all files related to NeoGeo CD.
 Focusing on AES/MVS only.